fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 In summary, instance *variables* keep track of __state__, and instance *methods* expose __behavior__ for objects.

 ### Initialising a new object
-In our code below, we've created an `initialize` method, which gets called every time you create a new object.
+In our code below, we've created the `initialize` method, which gets called every time you create a new object.
 Calling the `new` class method eventually leads us to the `initialize` instance method.
 ```
 class GoodDog
   def initialize